About Us

 We are proud to serve our cuisine on pottery made by Aaron Dick, Steve Kelly, Careen Stoll, and Alexandria Cummings.

-We offer service on Thursdays, Fridays and Saturdays at 6pm.
+We offer service on Thursdays, Fridays and Saturdays.
 We ask that all guests arrive on time to ensure we start dinner together.

 Chef and Owner Aaron Adams